 See the Skywalk

-Located at Grand Canyon West, on the Hualapai Indian Reservation, is one of the coolest ways to see the vastness of the Grand Canyon.
+Located at Grand Canyon West, on the Hualapai Indian Reservation, this is one of the coolest ways to see the vastness of the Grand Canyon.
 The Grand Canyon Skywalk extends almost 70 feet over the canyon in a horseshoe-shaped, glass-bottomed overhang.

 The Skywalk, with its four-inch-thick glass bottom, allows visitors to peer over the railing or just look down directly into the canyon to see its 4,000-foot vertical drop.
 But don’t worry.
 Skywalk is strong enough to hold seventy fully loaded 747 passenger jets.